carpentries/amy/docs/users_guide/community_index.md

 **Some notes:**

-* Instructors will get a warning if they sign up as interested in concurrent workshops.
-This is to ensure Instructors are reminded of potential scheduling conflicts.
+* Instructors will get a warning if they sign up as interested in concurrent workshops or workshops within two weeks of confirmed workshops.
+This is to remind Instructors about possible scheduling conflicts and that they may be overextending themsleves.
+This does not prevent Instructors from signing up.
 * Instructors will be blocked from signing up for workshops if they are already confirmed to teach a concurrent workshop.
 This is to prevent actual scheduling conflicts.
 Instructors may contact workshops@carpentries.org if they are interested in teaching concurrent workshops to discuss scheduling options.